 That does no justice to their legacy, I suppose—their body of work is prodigious and groundbreaking, no matter how you slice it—but despite the grim perseverance of a small number of animation nostalgics, it's hard to make the objective claim that they had any idea what it took to make real, feature-length animated films, either on the scale set by Disney's own great contemporary indulgences, or taken simply as themselves, without any unfair comparison to the fabulous resources lavished upon, and sometimes squandered upon, the several passion projects undertaken by Walt Disney during his Golden Age.

 Instead, then, what we get is an odd little tale that's sort of about love in the big city during the Great Depression, except with insects.
-The central figure animating the plot (though, as it is the 1940s, you will not be surprised to learn she is not a "character" as such) is Honey Bumble, a bumblebee who lives in the "Lowlands" on a grassy field outside a garden, which has a busted fence, and thereby left open to the indifferent depredations of the giants the insects call "the Human Ones."
+The central figure animating the plot (though, as it is the 1940s, you will not be surprised to learn she is not a character as such) is Honey Bumble, a honeybee or possibly a bumblee, in any event "a bee," who lives in the "Lowlands" on a grassy field outside a garden, which has a busted fence, and has thereby been left open to the indifferent depredations of the giants the insects call "the Human Ones."
 Honey's community is one of vague poverty, but also (what we're invited to interpret as) quaint folksiness, and her father owns the Honey Shop, a hub of social activity, which Honey helps run.
 (I don't believe we're supposed to infer that he sells her, but not a lot of thought went into these names.)
 She pines for the return of Hoppity, a grasshopper, and it's not long before he makes his way back to the Lowlands, much to the chagrin of Honey's other, less-favored suitor, C. Bagley Beetle, a wealthy, older bug who owns property higher up in the grass, presumptively safe from the lit cigar butts and occasional garden hose floods that threaten to destroy the Lowland bug community entirely.

 Beetle is naturally willing to use his wealth and promises of safety as leverage to procure Honey as a wife; but when this fails against her father's willingness to let her heart take her where it wants, and against her honest love for Hoppity, Beetle's willing to play even dirtier than that, and he tasks his comic relief ("comic relief") henchbugs—Smack, a mosquito, and Swat, a fly—with getting rid of this handsome locust.
 They fail, nominally amusingly, yet Hoppity is perfectly capable of undoing himself.
 Having discovered the garden up the hill as a paradise, he gets it in his head to move the Lowlanders; unfortunately, albeit through no fault of Hoppity's own, this leads to near-disaster, and having lost his community's respect, he turns away in shame, leaving Honey with nowhere to go but to old Beetle.
 What Hoppity doesn't know, but will find out, is that the garden is still waiting, and still as idyllic as he believed—but it may not be there for long, because Beetle has hidden a letter containing its songwriter owner's royalty check, and in the absence of that revenue, this man and his wife will have to give up their house, and a skyscraper will be built on the whole lot in its stead, rendering every one of these insects homeless.